marczaku/103-csharp-structured/README.md

 # 103 - C# Structured

+Hi, my name is Marc and I am an enthusiastic Software Developer and Lecturer.\
+A lot of ⏱️ time and many years of iteration went into the preparation of this class material.\
+Please Leave a ⭐️ on this repository if you found this course helpful!\
+Feel free to open Issues for 💡 Feedback as well!

+This material is available for free under the terms of [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en).
+Check the `LICENSE` file on this repository for details.

 ## Goal

 This course will introduce you to writing reusable code using functions, using Loops in order to replace to `goto` Keyword and using `Array` for storing and using many values of the same kind.